jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Introduction/Instance-Type-Family.md

 ### General Shared
 <div id="user-content-1"></div>
+General shared instances use the unassociated CPU scheduling mode.
+Each vCPU will be allocated to any idle hyper-threading core and vCPUs of different instances can compete for physical CPU resources.
+General shared instances have an advantage of high cost performance but do not provide performance SLA guarantee.

 **Specification Type Features:**

-* vCPU to Memory Ratio is 1:1 or 1:2
+* The ratio of vCPU to memory is 1:1, 1:2 or 1:4, providing multiple processor memory ratios.
+* Processor:
+	* Generation II: 2.4 GHz Intel Xeon Gold 6148 (Skylake) Processor
-* Processor: 2.1 GHz Intel Xeon E5-2683 v4 (Broadwell) processor
+	* Generation I: 2.1 GHz Intel Xeon E5-2683 v4 (Broadwell) processor
 * The following Cloud Disk Service types are supported:
 	* General Type SSD Cloud Disk
 	* Performance Type SSD Cloud Disk